 We are beginning to reopen our doors for business now that we are on the backside of the COVID-19 curve.
 Bringing our employees back to work is critical to the economy.
 We can’t count on the government forever because soon, programs such as Paycheck Protection Program and EIDL will no longer be available.
 You will need liquidity to purchase new inventory, fix broken equipment, advertise, make payroll, and so on.
 The only problem is your cash flow because businesses achieved no revenue during the lockdown.
 In the new economy, loans will be hard to find once readily available.
 So here are three different loans that can help you jump-start your business.

 0% Business Credit Cards:

-Short-term business loans provide small business owners with quick access to working capital to address short-term financial issues.
-As with a traditional business loan, you will typically get the loan funds in a lump-sum payment, then pay it off within one to two years.
+Short-term business loans provide small business owners quick access to working capital to address short-term financial issues.
+As with a traditional business loan, you typically get the loan funds in a lump-sum payment, then pay it off within one to two years.

-BitX Funding is the online marketplace for small business owners looking to fund a project.
+BitX Funding is an online marketplace for small business owners looking to fund a project.
 We specialize in connecting small business owners with lenders who will compete for your business.
-We believe small business owners drive the economy and we are passionate about helping your company reach its full potential.
+We believe small business owners drive the economy and are passionate about helping your company reach its full potential.

 You can reach a loan specialist toll-free at 1-800-824-2407 or email [email protected] or apply online here, and we can guide you on which loans are the best fit for your business.